gpcor/100-Days-Of-Go/README.md

 finished projects here as proof of work.
 Most days will be a short log to show proof of work.

+### Day 6 (8MAR2021)
+Worked on a code kata that I couldn't wrap my head around.
+I seem to be missing something in my fundamentals, although I think this is in part due to the time when I am trying to code.
+I need to reverse my schedule.
+Get up earlier, code before work, and then I can fit in any code practice I may want in the evening if I can.
+I don't have a lot of attention economy left at this time of night.

 ### Day 5 (7MAR2021)
 Didn't get much done today.
 Just tried some stuff on my own regarding the card program.
 Had to do some homework and offline stuff.
 Now I gotta go to the airport.